 New Zealand is an excellent country for South Africans looking for a better life.

-New Zealand and South Africa share a number of similarities, like the English language and our love for rugby.
+Both countries share a number of similarities, like the English language and our love for rugby.

 So why move to New Zealand?
 Because of New Zealand's robust and resilient economy, with low crime rates, beautiful scenery, and a family-friendly laidback lifestyle.

 New Zealand is a safe and stable country.
 Crime rates are low, and trust in the Government is high.
 According to Transparency International’s “Corruption Perception Index”, New Zealand’s Government ranked as the 2nd most honest in the world, just behind Denmark.